Office of the Secretary of Transportation, DOT.

 DOT will also consider the extent to which projects include partnerships that bring together diverse transportation agencies or are supported, financially or otherwise, by other stakeholders that are pursuing similar objectives.
 For example, DOT will consider the extent to which transportation projects are coordinated with economic development, housing, water and waste infrastructure, power and electric infrastructure, broadband and land use plans and policies or other public service efforts.

-During application evaluation, the Department may consider project readiness to assess the likelihood of a successful project.
-In that analysis, the Department will consider significant risks to successful completion of a project, including risks associated with environmental review, permitting, Start Printed Page 16942technical feasibility, funding, and the applicant's capacity to manage project delivery.
+During application evaluation, DOT may consider project readiness to assess the likelihood of a successful project.
+In that analysis, DOT will consider three evaluation ratings: Environmental Risk, Technical Capacity, and Financial Capacity.
+Environmental Risk assessment analyzes the project's environmental approvals and likelihood of the necessary approval affecting project obligation.
+The Technical Capacity will be reviewed for all eligible applications and will assess the applicant's capacity to successfully deliver the project in compliance with applicable Federal requirements based on factors including the recipient's experience working with Federal agencies, previous experience with BUILD or INFRA awards, and the technical experience and resources Start Printed Page 10821dedicated to the project.
+The Financial Capacity assessment reviews the availability of matching funds and whether the applicant presented a complete funding package.
 Risks do not disqualify projects from award, but competitive applications clearly and directly describe achievable risk mitigation strategies.
 A project with mitigated risks or with a risk mitigation plan is more competitive than a comparable project with unaddressed risks.

-The Department may consider the costs and benefits of projects seeking BUILD Transportation grant funding.
-To the extent possible, the Department will rely on quantitative, data-supported analysis to assess how well a project addresses this criterion, including an assessment of the project's estimated benefit-cost ratio and net quantifiable benefits based on the applicant-supplied BCA described in Section D.2.vi.
+DOT may consider the costs and benefits of projects seeking BUILD Transportation grant funding.
+To the extent possible, DOT will rely on quantitative, data-supported analysis to assess how well a project addresses this criterion, including an assessment of the project's estimated benefit-cost ratio (BCR) and net quantifiable benefits based on the applicant-supplied BCA described in Section D.2.vi.

-The FY 2019 Appropriations Act requires the Department to consider contributions to geographic diversity among recipients, including the need for a balance between the needs of rural and urban communities when selecting BUILD Transportation grant awards.
+The FY 2020 Appropriations Act requires DOT to consider contributions to geographic diversity among recipients, including the need for a balance between the needs of rural and urban communities when selecting BUILD Transportation grant awards.

 2. Review and Selection Process

 DOT reviews all eligible applications received by the deadline.
 The BUILD Transportation grants review and selection process consists of at least Technical Review and Senior Review.
-In the Technical Review, teams comprising staff from the Office of the Secretary (OST) and operating administrations review all eligible applications and rate projects based on how well the projects align with the selection criteria.
+In the Technical Review, teams comprising staff from the Office of the Secretary (OST) and operating administrations review all eligible applications and rate projects as Highly Recommended, Recommended, Acceptable, or Unacceptable.
+To receive a Highly Recommended rating, (1) the project must demonstrate that, more likely than not, it will generate long-term benefits in one or more primary merit criteria and the project does not appear to negatively affect any of the other merit criteria; (2) the project must have a clear, direct, significant, and positive local or regional impact (i.e. the project will, more likely than not, reduce the problem or use the opportunity that project proposes to address); and (3) the application contains sufficient information to assess project benefits and the benefits claimed by the applicant appear reasonable and justifiable.
+If the project has not substantively changed from prior submissions to BUILD or other Department programs, staff may rely on previous analysis.
 The Senior Review Team, which includes senior leadership from OST and the operating administrations, determines which projects to advance to the Secretary as Highly Rated.
-The FY 2019 Appropriations Act mandated BUILD Transportation grant awards by November 12, 2019.
+The FY 2020 Appropriations Act mandated BUILD Transportation grant awards by September 15, 2020.
 The Secretary selects from the Highly Rated projects for final awards.

 3. Additional Information